Ningaloo Total Solar Eclipse

 an unlicensed Tasco Telescope and sawn-off Unitron.

-In reality about 12,000 people, who were remarkably pleasant and well behaved
+In reality about 12,000 people, from across the globe, were remarkably pleasant and well behaved

 Exmouth is normally known for its pristine coastline and sea life,